Fair Commodity Taxation: Comparing Allocations

 Strong regularity is thus named because it is a strengthening of Myersonian regularity, which is implied by the assumption $f_i$ is log-concave.
 Hence it is stronger by exactly requiring that the pdf of each $F_i$, $f_i$ is increasing.

-Strong regularity is a property of only the marginal distributions $\{F_i\}$; notably it does not place any restrictions on the correlation structure of the distributions, $F_i$.
-Strong regularity is satisfied by some of the standard distributions used in auction theory, including the uniform and power distributions ($\beta(\alpha, 1)$ for some $\alpha$), but is not satisfied for (truncated) exponential distributions or other concave distributions which are sometimes convenient to assume.
+Strong regularity is a property of only the marginal distributions $\{F_i\}$.
+It is satisfied by some of the standard distributions used in auction theory, including the uniform and power distributions ($\beta(\alpha, 1)$ for some $\alpha$), but is not satisfied for (truncated) exponential distributions or other concave distributions which are sometimes convenient to assume.

 What does strong regularity buy us in our model?
 Consider the ``total cost'' levied in some market $\sigma_i$, $\bb{E}_{F_i}[\sigma_i(q_i(\theta_i))]$.
 By Proposition \ref{p: increasing is optimal}, one has that